xuyongzhi/SparseVoxelNet/model/README.md

 - [ ] add dropout
 - [ ] Use kernel>1 in shortcut may somewhat impede the identity forward, try optimize later
 - [ ] Try low resolution firstly.
 Andrew has achieved 0.95 with 32*32*32 resolution.
+- [ ] Use bottleneck in shortcut MC to reduce model size

 # Training notes